science-for-democracy/mapof/README.md

 This might have a drawback that you need to update your installation after *every* change you make in the mapof code.

-However `pip` has a handy solution here, the editable mode.
+However `pip` offers a handy solution here, the editable mode.
 Overall, using `pip` you can pass to `pip install` the path to the project (where `pyproject.toml` resides) and the `-e` switch.
 By this you get the best of two world mapof is managed by pip *and* your modifications of the package are